1.2 Lewis Structure

-The Lewis structure is a structure that shows the bonding between atoms as short lines (some books use pairs of dots), and non-bonding valence electrons as dots.
+A Lewis structure shows the bonding between atoms as short lines (some books use pairs of dots) and non-bonding valence electrons as dots.

 1.2.1 Lewis Structure of Diatomic Molecules

 To learn about Lewis structures, we will start with the Lewis symbol.
 The Lewis symbol is the chemical symbol of an element with valence electrons represented as dots.
 The Lewis symbols of some elements are shown here:

 For simple diatomic molecules, combining the Lewis symbols of each element gives its Lewis structure.

 H2 example: (H only needs two electrons; this is usually referred to as a duet.)

 Terms used in Lewis structures (see example of F2):

 - Bonding pair: The pair of valence electrons involved in a covalent bond.
 The covalent bonds are drawn as short lines in this book, and one covalent bond means one pair of bonding electrons, that is, 2 electrons.
 Single bonds and multiple bonds (double or triple bonds) may be involved.

 - Lone pair: The pairs of valence electrons not involved in a covalent bond.
 Lone pair electrons can also be called non-bonding electron pairs.

 Special note: Non-bonding electrons can also be unpaired (single) electrons.
 A species with one or more unpaired (single) electrons is called a radical (free radical).
 More examples of radicals with single electrons will be given in section 1.2.5 and Chapter 9.